rafaelclaycon/TheLibraryIsOpen/README.md

 - [x] Deleting podcasts from the archive
 - [ ] Let the user cancel the whole download with a single click
 - [x] Persist the archive between runs nicely
-- [-] Show user full history of exports and downloads
+- [x] Show user full history of exports and downloads
 - [ ] Keep a big download going in the background
 - [ ] Let the user check for new episodes after adding a podcast to the archive